machayes00/Group1-Battleship/README.md

-# EECS168 Project 1 - Group 1
+# EECS168 Project 1 Battleship - Group 1

 This is project 1 for EECS 168 to build a battleship game.

 ## Battleship

-An in-depth paragraph about your project and overview of use.
+Battleship is a two-player, turn-based game where both players secretly place 1 to 6 ships on a 9x10 grid.
+Each player takes turns to announce where on the opponent's grid they wish to fire.
+The opponent must announce whether or not one of the ships was hit.
+The first player to sink all of the opponent's ships wins the game.

+This game is played through the terminal, with each player taking turns to type in their commands.

 ## Getting Started